 Emergencies can happen anytime and anywhere!

 Ask yourself if you are...
-Ready for a disaster?
-Ready for extreme weather?
-Ready for power outages?
+Am I ready for a disaster?
+Am I ready for extreme weather?
+Am I ready for power outages?

 The importance of being prepared for emergencies lessens their impact on you and your family and if impacted by the event, it helps you through the recovery process.
 Being prepared with necessary emergency kits and travels bags containing essential supplies, including medicines and personal documentations, you will be able to better face and get though the situation.

 On this page you will find information on important contacts to keep on hand, links to relevant agencies, downloadable preparedness documents to assist with preparation and other helpful recommendations.

 - Safety and preparedness tips for extreme cold: mass.gov/info-details/extreme-cold-safety-tips

 - Winter storm preparedness and safety information: mass.gov/info-details/winter-storm-safety-tips

 - Winter safety tips for pets: mass.gov/service-details/winter-pet-safety-tips

 - Power Outage Safety Tips: Power outages are short- or long-term loss of electrical power.
 For more information refer to this link at mass.gov/info-details/power-outage-safety-tips.

 - Generator Safety: Prevent fires, CO poisoning and electrocution by downloading this document.